MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-android/index.md

 ```

 #### Load data from MobileFirst Adapter
-To load data from a MobileFirst Adapter use `WLClient.invokeProcedure`.
+To load data from a MobileFirst Adapter use `WLResourceRequest`.

 ```java
 WLResponseListener responseListener = new WLResponseListener() {